BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/extensions.rst

 Apart from opening the extensions view from the menu, you can also use the :bdg-secondary-line:`Extensions` class to open the view directly from a :bdg-secondary-line:`Block` action.
-Using the :bdg-secondary-line:`open()` method you can pass data to your extension, that can be handled, for example, in a React useEffect hook.
-You will need the ID of the plugin that provides the extension, and the extension ID.
+Using the :bdg-secondary-line:`open()` method you can pass data to your extension that can be handled when loading the HTML.
+You will need the ID of the plugin that provides the extension and the extension ID.

 In your block's action: